Students take part in a fall 2014 QEP seminar led by Dr. Carissa Smith of Charleston-Southern University.

 Our organizational brand and educational philosophy are reflective of and are permeated by the timeless truths of Jesus Christ.
 Shorter University is committed to a broad-based liberal arts education, believing it is not only a task, but a calling to seek truth and to apply that truth in the marketplace of life.
 Christ-centered scholarship has its foundation in the biblical command to love God with all of our heart, soul, strength, and mind (Mark 12:30) and must be pursued in every field of study.

-Our Christ-Centered Critical Thinking QEP also meets all eight of our Educational Principles designed to fulfill the mission.
+Our Christ-Centered Critical Thinking QEP also meets all our Educational Principles designed to fulfill the mission.
 Shorter University provides a curriculum and educational environment that:

 Our learning objectives